What are senses?

 Just for fun...

-- Have a go at these challenging wordsearches about each of the five senses: Eye; Ear; Touch and the skin; Taste
+- Have a go at these interactive wordsearches about the senses: Sight & Taste

 - Put your taste buds to the test with some tasting experiments

 - Try some senses experiments at home.